mmacaula/mmacaula.github.com/_posts/2015-04-08-custom-elements-to-solve-simple-problems.markdown

 Then, when we're using our dropdown, we don't need to wrap it up in a `.dropdown()` call, we can just call `toggle()`.

 {% highlight javascript %}
-// Careful this won't work and will call Jquery's toggle method!
+// Careful this won't work and will call jQuery's toggle method!
 $('semantic-dropdown').toggle();
+// this is how you want to do it
 $('semantic-dropdown')[0].toggle();
-// or
+// or leave jQuery out of it altogether document.querySelector('semantic-dropdown').toggle();
-document.querySelector('semantic-dropdown').toggle();
 {% endhighlight %}

-Notice the warnings above.
-Jquery doesn't have an easy way to invoke custom methods on elements because IMO there aren't that many interesting ones to invoke.
+Notice the comments above.  jQuery doesn't have an easy way to invoke custom methods on elements because IMO there aren't that many interesting ones to invoke.

 Put it all together and you can get a working custom dropdown like the one below.
 Go ahead and open that inspector on the element below.